Philippines - Things to Do in Philippines in July

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

 When the sky darkens at 1 PM, slide into a karinderya for halo-halo; locals swear the shaved ice drops core body temp faster than air-conditioning.
-Ferry timetables are suggestions—add a half-day buffer if you’re connecting flights, 2GO routes between Manila and Coron.
-Grab works in Manila, Cebu, and Davao but drivers cancel during rain; in provinces flag tricycles with yellow license plates—they’re legit.
-Mall culture is real—when monsoon winds rise, locals flock to SM or Ayala for free Wi-Fi and chicken-skin chicharon at food courts.
+Ferry timetables are suggestions, add a half-day buffer if you're connecting flights, 2GO routes between Manila and Coron.
+Grab works in Manila, Cebu, and Davao but drivers cancel during rain.
+In provinces flag tricycles with yellow license plates, they're legit.
+Mall culture is real, when monsoon winds rise, locals flock to SM or Ayala for free Wi-Fi and chicken-skin chicharon at food courts.

 Avoid These Mistakes

-Booking tight inter-island connections without weather padding—boats can be delayed half a day after a squall.
-Ignoring increase pricing on Grab during sudden downpours—walk 200 m (0.12 mi) from tourist hotspots to get normal fares.
-Trying to cram five islands in five days—July seas are unpredictable, so quality beats quantity.
+Booking tight inter-island connections without weather padding, boats can be delayed half a day after a squall.
+Ignoring increase pricing on Grab during sudden downpours, walk 200 m (0.12 mi) from tourist hotspots to get normal fares.
+Trying to cram five islands in five days, July seas are unpredictable, so quality beats quantity.

-Explore Activities in Philippines
+Explore More Activities in Philippines